Tornado outbreak sequence of May 2019: May 20

 The Storm Prediction Center issued a Particularly Dangerous Situation Tornado Watch (the 197th severe weather watch issued in 2019) at 1:35 p.m.
 CDT for portions of the eastern Texas Panhandle and the Texas High Plains.
 A second PDS Tornado Watch (watch #199) was issued at 2:45 p.m.
 CDT for much of Oklahoma and western portions of north Texas, indicating >95% probabilities for all severe hazards (including probabilities of at least two tornadoes and one or more strong tornadoes [rated EF2 or higher], ten or more cases of straight-line thunderstorm winds of at least 58 mph and at least one case of winds of at least 75 mph, and ten or more cases of hail of at least 1 in in diameter and at least one case of hail larger than 2 in in diameter); this was the second PDS watch with such high probabilities of significant severe weather to be issued by the SPC, after one issued for much of Alabama and portions of southeast Mississippi, southern middle Tennessee and northwest Georgia during the historic Super Outbreak of April 27, 2011.

-Despite the extremely volatile and dangerous setup, the large outbreak of violent tornadoes that was expected did not occur due to the effects of more capping then expected, the smoke from the wildfires in Mexico, and the skies were overcast; however, several strong tornadoes did touch down in Oklahoma and Texas during the afternoon and early evening.
+Despite the extremely volatile and dangerous setup, the large outbreak of violent tornadoes that was expected did not occur.
+The most likely reason that the outbreak did not reach its potential is because the upper-level jet was displaced from the warm sector.
+As a result, this limited the necessary forcing needed for storms to initiate in greater coverage.
+The positioning of the upper jet can also influence warm air advection at the mid-levels (850-700mb) that can lead to stronger capping.
+Finally, expansive cloud cover also likely limited the day time heating necessary for the cap to break.
+These ingredients all together likely caused the missed forecast.

+However, several strong tornadoes did touch down in Oklahoma and Texas during the afternoon and early evening.
 A large EF2 tornado damaged homes, destroyed outbuildings, and damaged the roof of an apartment building in Mangum, Oklahoma.
 In Texas, another EF2 tornado destroyed mobile homes and RV campers near Midland.
 An EF3 tornado touched down outside of the nearby city of Odessa, destroying oil pump jacks and leaving behind a swath of ground scouring as it moved through open oil fields.
 A large EF2 wedge tornado also struck the town of Peggs, Oklahoma, significantly damaging homes and businesses, and injuring one person.
 A total of 39 tornadoes were confirmed.